sirarsalih/hub-folkemuseet-mirror/README.md

 ## Weather PWA Sample Template

-We use the [Weather PWA sample](https://dzone.com/articles/building-progressive-web-applications-pwa-with-vis) as a template, we are thus thankful for Jonathan Danylko's free contribution.
+[Jonathan Danylko's Weather PWA sample](https://dzone.com/articles/building-progressive-web-applications-pwa-with-vis) is used as a template, we are thankful for his free contribution.

 ## Tech

-We use ASP.NET Core MVC for the back-end and simple JavaScript for the front-end that harnesses a service worker.
+ASP.NET Core MVC is used for the back-end and simple JavaScript is used for the front-end that harnesses a service worker.

 ## Setup

+1. Clone repo.
-1. Download and install the [.NET Core 1.0.4 executable](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.0.4-download.md).
+2. Download and install the [.NET Core 1.0.4 executable](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.0.4-download.md).
-2. Clean, build and run solution.
+3. Clean, build and run solution.